RogersResources/main/README.txt

 	That should make a "RogersResources" folder or a "main-main" folder in your folder that you made.
 	The "main-main" folder will contain all the games you could wish for.

+To find a game, simply go to your files and search the game up!